|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 Du Fuwei and Fu Gongtuo's rebels, who controlled today's Anhui-Jiangsu area, had a split in the face of the Tang attacks.
 Du Fuwei surrendered to Tang in 622, while Fu Gongtuo fought on at Danyang for another ten months till captured and killed.

-For several years, Tang and Turks fought numerous battles across the northern border areas.
+For several years, Tang and the Turks fought numerous battles across the northern border areas.
 By the 7th year of Tang Emperor Gaozu, in AD 626, Li Shimin or Li Shih-min (i.e., King Qin of Tang Dynasty and later Tang Emperor Taizong or Tai-tsung, AD 597-649), would sow a dissension among Xieli Khan and Tuli Khan.
 Unable to call upon Tuli to fight Tang further, Xieli Khan sent Tuli Khan and Simo to Tang for sake of a peace treaty with Tang.
 Tuli Khan and King Qin promised to be brothers, while Tang Emperor Gaozu said to Simo that he felt he had seen Khan Xieli by meeting with Simo.
 In the following two years, Tang was busy building ships around the North Bend of the Yellow River for defence against Turks, while Turks broke the peace and kept attacking Tang.